ryancramerdesign/ProcessWire/README.md

 ### Troubleshooting Installation

+#### The homepage works but nothing else does

+This indicates that Apache is not properly reading your .htaccess file.
+First we need to determine if Apache is reading your .htacess file at all.
+To do this, open the .htaccess file in an editor and type in some random characters at the top, like `lkjalefkjalkef` and save.
+Load your site in your browser.
+You should get a "500 Error".
+If you do not, that means Apache is not reading your .htaccess file at all.
+If this is your case, contact your web host for further assistance.
+Or if maintaining your own server, look into the Apache *AllowOverride* directive which you may need to configure for the account in your httpd.conf file.

-If the homepage works, but nothing else does, then that means Apache is not properly reading your .htaccess file.
-Open the .htaccess file in and editor and read through the comments in the file for suggested changes.
+If the above test did result in a 500 error, then that is good because we know your .htaccess file is at least being used.
+Go ahead and remove the random characters you added at the top.
+Now look further down in the .htaccess file for suggested changes.
+Specially, you will want to look at the *RewriteBase* directive, which is commented out (disabled) by default.
+You may need to enable it.

+#### Resolving an Apache 500 error

+The presence of an Apache 500 error indicates that Apache does not like one or more of the directives in the .htaccess file.
+Open the .htaccess file in an editor and read the comments.
+Note those that indicate the term "500 NOTE" and they will provide further instructions on optional directives you can try to comment out.
+Test one at a time, save and reload in your browser till you determine which directive is not working with your server.

+#### Resolving other error messages or a blank screen

 If you are getting an error message, a blank screen, or something else unexpected, see the section at the end of this document on enabling debug mode.
 This will enable more detailed error reporting which may help to resolve any issues.

+In addition, the ProcessWire error log is located in the file:
+/site/assets/logs/errors.txt - look in here to see if more information is available about the error message you have received.

-If the above suggestions don't help you to resolve the installation error, please post in the [ProcessWire forums](http://processwire.com/talk).
+If the above suggestions do not help you to resolve the installation error, please post in the [ProcessWire forums](http://processwire.com/talk).